 Skip to content

-Cheatsheet 5.1 - Docker Compose commands
+Docker Compose

 Command Description

-docker compose up -d <service...> Create and start one or more services
+docker compose up -d <Service...> Create and start one or more services

-docker compose down Stop and delete all services
+docker compose down Stop and delete all services (incl. networks)

-docker compose build <service...> Build one or more services
+docker compose build <Service...> Build one or more services

-docker compose pull <service...> Pull the images of one or more services
+docker compose pull <Service...> Pull the images of one or more services

-docker compose logs <service...> Output the logs from one or more services
+docker compose logs <Service...> Output the logs from one or more services

 docker compose ps Display the running containers

-docker compose top <service...> List the running processes of one or more services
+docker compose top <Service...> List the running processes of one or more services

-docker compose create <service...> Create one or more services
+docker compose create <Service...> Create one or more services

-docker compose start <service...> Start one or more services
+docker compose start <Service...> Start one or more services

-docker compose stop <service...> Stop one or more services
+docker compose stop <Service...> Stop one or more services

-docker compose rm <service...> Delete one or more services
+docker compose rm <Service...> Delete one or more services

-docker compose exec <service> <command> Execute command in container with TTY
+docker compose exec <Service> <Command> Execute command in container with TTY

-docker compose exec -T <service> <command> Execute command in container without TTY
+docker compose exec -T <Service> <Command> Execute command in container without TTY

 All entries beginning with cw- are freely selectable names.
 All lines that begin with # are comments.